Sexual content in film: Horror

 In horror films, sex is often used to 'mark' characters that are doomed to die.
 Characters that engage in sex acts are often the first to be claimed by the antagonist(s), or will die shortly after their sex scene or (sometimes) in the middle of it.

+From the late 1960s onward, exploitation and transgressive horror cinema increasingly combined explicit sexual themes with graphic violence.
+Films such as The Last House on the Left and I Spit on Your Grave are frequently discussed in scholarly debates about the ethical boundaries of representation, particularly in relation to sexual assault and its depiction as part of horror storytelling.

 This convention of it being bad luck to have sex in a horror film is notably illustrated in the Friday the 13th film series, where supernatural villain Jason Voorhees takes a special dislike to teenagers and young adults having sex because, as a young boy, he drowned in a lake while the camp counselors who should have been supervising him were having sex.

 In some interpretations of this "rule", the sex acts themselves directly cause the character's demise.
 In Cabin Fever, a man catches the deadly illness because a woman who was infected (but not yet symptomatic) seduces and has impulsive sex with him.
 They do not use a condom because the careless woman believes she is healthy.
 Ironically, the woman (and the audience) only realize that she is infected because of red welts that are brought out by their rough lovemaking.
 Species (1995) and its sequels also feature many sexual deaths as virtually every human who mates with an alien in the franchise subsequently dies – female aliens kill human suitors regardless of whether they have poor genes, resist the alien's advances, or mate successfully.
 Human women who mate with alien men die shortly after sex as their abdomens burst during the unnaturally rapid pregnancy that always follows.

 Most times in horror movies the typical survivor is a young girl who is still a virgin.
 In the film Scream, which satirizes horror movies, this rule is somewhat broken as the character Randy Meeks points out that one of the rules of horrors is to not have sex.
 In an intersecting scene, the film's main protagonist, Sidney Prescott, loses her virginity to Billy Loomis.
 After they finish, Billy is stabbed by Ghostface and Sidney is then chased.
 Randy himself survives a gunshot wound at the end of the film because, as he explains, he is a virgin.
 However, he dies in the sequel, Scream 2, after which it is revealed that he lost his virginity sometime prior to his death.

+Contemporary horror continues to employ sexuality in more varied and self-reflective ways.
+Recent films such as It Follows use sexual relationships as a central narrative mechanism to explore themes of contagion, responsibility, and adolescent anxiety, while other works incorporate erotic imagery to interrogate identity, consent, and power rather than simply to provoke shock.